-Preserving protects our water and air, provides natural wildlife habitat, and enhances the quality of life for the whole community.
-Studies show that time spent outdoors has real health benefits from improving short-term memory and lowering stress levels to improving your eyesight and living longer (Business Insider Apr.
+Through land preservation, we are protecting our water, air, and precious wildlife, enhancing the quality of life for our whole community.
+Studies show that time spent outdoors has real health benefits, improving short-term memory, lowering stress levels, improving eyesight, and living longer (Business Insider Apr.
 22, 2016).
 Not only are these protected lands important to the environment and our communities’ health, but they are an important part of our historical and cultural identity here in Delaware.

 Since 1964, Delaware Nature Society has been a major force in the protection of the state’s natural heritage.
-Through coalition building, advocating for dedicated state funding.
-We manage almost 2,000 acres of land statewide and have protected more than 1,200 acres through land acquisitions, conservation easements, and deed restrictions, we have protected over 1,200 acres of land.
+Through coalition building, advocating for dedicated state funding, and managing 2,000 acres of land statewide, we have helped to protect over 100,000 acres.
+Through land acquisitions, conservation easements, and deed restrictions, we have protected over 1,200 acres of land.

 Placing a conservation easement on your land is one of the most personal ways to protect land.
 Each easement is unique in the manner the land is protected and reflects each family’s personal story and wishes for the future.
 Read the Isaacs/Issacs-Green Family Land Preservation story.

 Discover one of our land protection programs – the Red Clay Valley Scenic Byway program.
 If you live in the Red Clay Valley, you can join the Red Clay Valley Scenic Byway Alliance by contacting Ginger North, Director of Conservation.

 Development pressure had been increasing and farmlands and fields were disappearing.
 The ecological and aesthetic values of remaining forest and fields